 RAND's Early Contributions

-In his 1996 doctoral dissertation (PDF) examining RAND's early years and the broadening of its research agenda, historian David Jardini of Carnegie Mellon University compiled an exhaustive list of contributions by RAND researchers, showing a reach that went far beyond assistance to military decisionmakers.
-These contributions include significant achievements in space systems, providing the foundation for America's space program, and important contributions to digital computing and artificial intelligence.
-(Researcher Paul Baran's work on packet switching, for example, provided the building blocks for today's Internet technology, and RAND staff designed and built one of the world's earliest computers.)
-RAND researchers also developed theories and tools for decisionmaking under uncertainty, and they made foundational contributions to game theory, linear and dynamic programming, mathematical modeling and simulation, network theory, and cost analysis.
+Jardini's dissertation showed a reach that went far beyond assistance to military decisionmakers.
+Highlights include significant achievements in space systems, providing the foundation for America's space program, and important contributions to digital computing and artificial intelligence.
+(For example, Paul Baran's work on packet switching provided the building blocks for today's internet technology.
+RAND staff also designed and built one of the world's earliest computers.)
+RAND researchers also developed theories and tools for decisionmaking under uncertainty.
+And they made foundational contributions to game theory, linear and dynamic programming, mathematical modeling and simulation, network theory, and cost analysis.

-With roots in the Cold War competition with the Soviet Union, RAND's early defense-related agenda evolved—in concert with the nation's attention—to encompass such diverse subject areas as space; economic, social, and political affairs overseas; and the role of government in social and economic problem-solving.
+With roots in the Cold War competition with the Soviet Union, RAND's early defense-related agenda evolved to encompass such diverse areas as space; economic, social, and political affairs overseas; and the role of government in social and economic problem-solving.